 While you’re there, you’re lost in space and time, only to leave vanquished of all angsts and feeling like dinner may be therapy after all.

-How to get there: A 5 minute walking distance from the Campo 24 de Agosto subway station.
+How to get there: a 5 minutes walking distance from the Campo 24 de Agosto subway station.

 I very rarely accept dinner invitations, as I feel pressured to write good reviews about the places (and my policy is to only write my honest opinion about everything that is going on in Porto).
 But I must confess that I was very glad when I was invited to visit Oficina; after all, it has a renowned Chef, Marco Gomes, and a wine list that was carefully designed by the director of the Institute of Green Wines.

 My expectations were highly exceeded at Oficina.
 The starter – veal bone marrow – and the main dish – black swordfish with banana puree – highlighted the chef’s competence and culinary imagination.
 The wine, as expected, was superbly harmonised with the food, which ended with a perfect red berries tribute.

 The prices are a bit high for Portuguese standards, but Oficina has a very reasonable executive menu for 25€ (which includes starter, main dish, dessert, wine and coffee).
 And, trust me, you won’t regret the money spent at Oficina.

-How to get there: The subway station Lapa is 10min walking distance.
+How to get there: the subway station Lapa is 10 minutes walking distance.